• Home

 Yes.
 Apples that have been chilled in the refrigerator at least a day help make the caramel stick to the apples more readily.

-caramel apple before toppings
+Caramel apple before toppings.

 Best caramel to use